Skip to content

 Check your inbox or spam folder to confirm your subscription.

-AI arts assessments and grading practices a teacher I had as a child athletics career and technical education career readiness child hunger community involvement confronting racism critical thinking decision fatigue dyslexia early childhood education policy elementary school English language learners equity faith family engagement foster care freedom of speech in schools gun violence hierarchy of needs high school history and social studies homelessness and housing insecurity how administration supported me immigration importance of social workers independent school I was adopted joy language arts lawyer letters to students math media literacy mental health middle school music my hope for new educators navigating sensitive topics never thought I would teach outdoor learning play-based learning portrait-based story privilege professional learning project-based learning public education public perception of teaching purchasing my own supplies rural school counseling school safety science secondary trauma social-emotional learning special education STEM student-staff ratio student ownership of learning student transformation story suburban teacher autonomy teacher burnout teacher community teacher mentorship teacher pay teacher retention teaching runs in family teaching team the beauty of teaching urban video interview we created a school what keeps me in teaching what standardized tests do not measure why I became a teacher
+AI arts assessments and grading practices a teacher I had as a child athletics career readiness child hunger community involvement confronting racism critical thinking decision fatigue dyslexia early childhood education policy elementary school English language learners equity faith family engagement foster care freedom of speech in schools gun violence hierarchy of needs high school history and social studies homelessness and housing insecurity how administration supported me immigration importance of social workers incarceration independent school I was adopted joy language arts lawyer letters to students LGBTQ+ students math media literacy mental health middle school music my hope for new educators navigating sensitive topics never thought I would teach outdoor learning play-based learning portrait-based story privilege professional learning project-based learning public education public perception of teaching purchasing my own supplies rural school counseling school safety science secondary trauma social-emotional learning special education STEM student-staff ratio student ownership of learning student transformation story suburban teacher autonomy teacher burnout teacher community teacher mentorship teacher pay teacher retention teaching runs in family teaching team the beauty of teaching urban video interview what keeps me in teaching what standardized tests do not measure why I became a teacher

 Want only the biggest project updates?